Online Art Travels: An Ultimate Banksy City Guide

 The first graffiti Banksy ever created in Italy was the Madonna with a Gun, on Piazza Gerolomini, visible from Via dei Tribunali.
 The work is evidently a comment on the city’s reputation as full of devout Catholics and at the same time, of gun crime.
 As a matter of fact, a gun has been painted in place of a halo on the Virgin Mary, whose glance is towards a votive niche, which doesn’t exist anymore.

 Venice was an efficacious theater for Banksy.
+We couldn’t miss it in Banksy’s guide.
 The city was the place of his performance next to the Biennale in May 2019.
 He exposed a satirical street stall of oil paintings depicting a large cruise ship surrounded by Venetian gondolas.
 This was probably a criticism of the negative impact of tourism on the city.
 A pair of policemen invited him to go away, not having any permission to open a stall.

 Just a few days earlier, Banksy had completed the Migrant Child, on the island of Dorsoduro, visible from Campiello Mosca.
 This work represents a child wearing a lifejacket and holding a pink flare.
 A reference to migrants and refugees is evident and it is currently a strong political issue in the country.

 Some of Banksy’s artworks are still fairly visible in the city.
 The first is Yellow Lines Flower Painter, on Pollard Street.
 The graffiti shows a painter resting after painting double yellow lines that turn into a large yellow flower on a wall.
 Over the years, the work has been heavily damaged.
-Only the Flower still survives.
+Only the top of the flower still survives.

 The work Shop until You Drop survives on the side of an office building on Bruton Lane.
 Also known as the Falling Shopper, shows a woman falling from the top of a building together with a shopping cart.
 The artwork simply points out the perils of consumerism.
 It is now still visible, although quite damaged.